Multiple change-point detection for Poisson point processes: Optimal change-points

-with cardinal $2 n$.
+which has cardinal $2 n$.
 This problem is well known in the context of discrete change-point detection and can be solved using the classical dynamic programming (DP) algorithm.
-This algorithm and its principle are presented in Section \ref{app:DP} in a general context of discrete time detection and we then explain how to apply it on a fixed grid.
-In our case, note that $A=2 n$ is the number of points of the grid and the complexity algorithm is therefore $\cO((2n+1)^2 K)$.
-This algorithm can be used here thanks to the segment-additivity Assumption \ref{hyp:additivity} of the $\gamma$ contrast function.
+This algorithm and its principle are presented in \ref{app:DP} in a general context of discrete time detection and we then explain how to apply it on a fixed grid.
+In our case, the number of points of the grid is $2n$ so the complexity algorithm is $\cO(n^2 K)$.
+This algorithm can be used here thanks to the segment-additivity assumption \ref{hyp:additivity} of the contrast function $\gamma$.